jessegoodier/NGINX-101-Workshop-UDF/Workshop_Config_Guide.md

 ## Configure API Management

 API management is a, for cost, add-on module to NGINX controller.
+In this section you will configure API definitions which will automatically add components to your app.

 1. Navigate to **Services** > **APIs** and view the workload group named **ergast** (ergast.com:80).
 2. Now select **API Definitions** and click **Create an API Definition**.